meltyourface/blank/posts/Mass-of-Baphomet/Baphomets-Purification-Ritual-for-Goetic-Magick/index.md

 ## The Sigillum Purificatio of Baphomet

-Purpose: The Sigillum Purificatio is a purification ritual within the Mass of Baphomet, intended to cleanse and prepare the practitioner for engaging with Goetic entities.
+**Purpose**: The Sigillum Purificatio is a purification ritual within the Mass of Baphomet, intended to cleanse and prepare the practitioner for engaging with Goetic entities.
 This ritual aids in establishing a connection with the divine and seeks the protection and guidance of Baphomet.

-Materials:
+**Materials**:

 1. Sacred Vestments: Black robes adorned with the Sigil of Baphomet, symbolizing the practitioner's connection to the deity.
 2. Ritual Tools: Athame, chalice, pentacle, and wand to represent the four elements and their respective guardians.